ubiqsecurity/ubiq-java/README.md

 The Ubiq Security Java library provides convenient interaction with the Ubiq Security Platform API from applications written in the Java language.
 It includes a pre-defined set of classes that will provide simple interfaces to encrypt and decrypt data.

-This library also incorporates Ubiq Format Preserving Encryption (FPE).
-FPE allows encrypting so that the output cipher text is in the same format as the original plaintext.
+This library also incorporates Ubiq Format Preserving Encryption (eFPE).  eFPE allows encrypting so that the output cipher text is in the same format as the original plaintext.
 This includes preserving special characters and control over what characters are permitted in the cipher text.
 For example, consider encrypting a social security number '123-45-6789'.
 The cipher text will maintain the dashes and look something like: 'W$+-qF-oMMV'.

 ## Documentation